sparna-git/sparna.fr/src/en/formations/Formation Web de données graphe de connaissances introduction.md

 ## {{title}}

-### Objectifs de la formation
+### Training goals

-Le web de données recouvre plusieurs problématiques différentes : la structuration des contenus, les métadonnées, le linked open data, la réutilisation de données ouvertes, les bases de graphes et les graphes de connaissances, etc. Cette formation donne un panorama complet des problématiques, des principaux standards, des "gisements de données" incontournables et des types d'outils utilisables dans le contexte d'un projet exploitant ces technologies.
-Elle donne également les clés pour bien aborder un projet utilisant les technologies du web de données.
+The Web of data covers several different issues: content structuring, metadata, Linked Open Data, open data reuse, graph databases and knowledge graphs, etc. This training provides a complete overview of the issues, the main standards, the essential “data repositories” and the types of tools that can be used in the context of a project using these technologies.
+It also gives the keys to properly tackling a project using Web of data technologies.

-A l'issue de cette formation, dispensée par un spécialiste avec 20 ans d'expérience de terrain, vous aurez les réponses aux questions suivantes :
+At the end of this training course, given by a specialist with 20 years' experience in the field, you'll have the answers to the following questions:

-- qu'est-ce que le web de données ? à quels problématiques répond-il ?
+- What is the Web of Data ?
+What issues does it address ?
-- comment encoder des informations en triplets RDF ? comment produire des fichiers RDF ?
+- How to encode information in RDF triplets ? how to produce RDF files ?
-- qu'est-ce que schema.org ? qu'est-ce que le SEO sémantique ?
+- What is schema.org ? what is semantic SEO ?
-- qu'est-ce qu'une ontologie ? comment réutiliser des ontologies existantes ? comment spécifier son profil d'application à l'aide de SHACL ?
+- What is an ontology ? how can I reuse existing ontologies ? how can I specify my application profile using SHACL ?
-- qu'est-ce qu'un thesaurus, un vocabulaire contrôlé ? comment structurer un vocabulaire en SKOS ?
+- What is a thesaurus, a controlled vocabulary ? how to structure a vocabulary in SKOS ?
-- comment écrire des requêtes en langage SPARQL ?
+- How to write SPARQL queries ?
-- qu'est-ce que Wikidata ? comment interroger Wikidata en SPARQL ? comment contribuer à Wikidata ?
+- What is Wikidata ? how to query Wikidata in SPARQL ? how to contribute to Wikidata ?
-- comment déployer son propre graphe de connaissance dans un triplestore ?
+- How to deploy your own knowledge graph in a triplestore ?
-- quels sont les différents moyens de publier des données structurées sur le web ?
+- What are the different ways of publishing structured data on the Web ?

-### Durée
+### Duration

-3 jours.
-Cette formation peut être adaptée sur 2 jours.
+3 days.
+This course can be adapted over 2 days.

-### À qui s'adresse cette formation ?
+### Who is this training for ?

-Au croisement du web, des données, et des enjeux documentaires, cette formation s'adresse aussi bien à spécialistes en sciences de l'information (documentalistes, bibliothécaires, veilleurs) qu'à des profils techniques (développeurs) ou des profils métier (chefs de projet, architecte de données).
-L'accent est mis plutôt sur le côté documentation ou plutôt sur le côté technique en fonction de l'auditoire.
+At the crossroads of the Web, data and documentary issues, this training course is aimed at information science specialists (documentalists, librarians, watchers) as well as technical profiles (developers) or business profiles (project managers, data architects).
+Depending on the audience, the emphasis is on the documentation side or the technical side.

-Cette formation est une porte d'entrée vers les autres formations plus précises disponibles au catalogue.
+This training is a gateway to the other more specific training courses available in the catalog.

-### Prérequis
+### Prerequisites

-Connaissance de HTML et XML indispensables.
-Notions de modélisation (UML ou autre).
-Notions de bases de données (SQL).
-Maîtrise et compréhension d'Internet (clients, serveurs, HTTP) et des moteurs de recherche.
+Knowledge of HTML and XML essential.
+Modeling skills (UML or other).
+Knowledge of databases (SQL).
+Knowledge and understanding of the Internet (clients, servers, HTTP) and search engines.

-### Programme de la formation
+### Program

-#### Introduction au web de données
+#### Introduction to the Web of Data
-  - Enjeux des projets de graphes de connaissances
+  - The challenges of knowledge graph projects
-  - Notions de bases pour la structuration des données
+  - Basics of data structuring
-  - Les URIs
+  - URIs
-  - Le Linked Open Data, schema.org, Wikidata
+  - Linked Open Data, schema.org, Wikidata
-  - Exemples d'applications
+  - Application examples

 #### schema.org
-  - Schema.org : le modèle de structuration des données pour les moteurs de recherche
+  - Schema.org: the data structuring model for search engines
-  - Analyse d'une entité dans le modèle schema.org
+  - Analyzing an entity in the schema.org model
-  - Différence entre sémantique et syntaxe
+  - The difference between semantics and syntax

-#### RDF : modèle de structuration des données
+#### RDF: the data structuring model
-  - Modèle RDF - encodage des données en triplets
+  - RDF model - encoding data in triples
-  - Exercice d'encodage d'un énoncé à l'aide de FOAF
+  - Exercise in encoding a statement using FOAF
-  - Les différentes syntaxes RDF.
-Savoir décoder la syntaxe Turtle
+  - The different RDF syntaxes.
+Decoding Turtle syntax

-#### Les thésaurus SKOS
+#### SKOS thesauri
-  - Les thésaurus et leur intérêt pour le web de données
+  - Thesauri and their relevance to the Web of Data
-  - Structurer un thésaurus en SKOS
+  - Structuring a thesaurus in SKOS
-  - Exemple de thésaurus publiés en SKOS sur le web de données
+  - Example of thesauri published in SKOS on the Web of Data
-  - Les outils SKOS
+  - SKOS tools

-#### SPARQL sur Wikidata
+#### SPARQL on Wikidata
-  - Syntaxe et opérateurs de requêtes SPARQL
+  - SPARQL query syntax and operators
-  - Exercices d'écriture de requêtes sur Wikidata et/ou les données du client
+  - Exercises in writing queries on Wikidata and/or client data

-#### Les ontologies OWL
+#### OWL ontologies
-  - Introduction aux ontologies.
-Différences entre ontologie et thesaurus
+  - Introduction to ontologies.
+Differences between ontologies and thesauri
-  - Les modéles conceptuels documentaires à connaitre : CIDOC-CRM, FRBR/LRM, Records In Contexts (RIC-O)
+  - Documentary conceptual models: CIDOC-CRM, FRBR/LRM, Records In Contexts (RIC-O)
-  - Les opérateurs de construction d'une ontologie en RDFS et OWL
+  - Operators for building an ontology in RDFS and OWL

-#### Mise en pratique
+#### Practical application
-  - Peuplement d'un graphe de connaissance à partir de fichiers Excel
+  - Populating a knowledge graph from Excel files
-  - Installation et manipulation d'un triplestore
+  - Installing and manipulating a triplestore
-  - Chargement des données et manipulation des données
+  - Loading and manipulating data

-### Adapter cette formation
+### Adapt this training

-Cette formation, dispensée par un spécialiste avec 20 ans d'expérience, est réalisable **dans vos locaux** et **modulable** en fonction de vos problématiques : le format peut être adapté (2 jours au lieu de 3), le contenu modulé en fonction des stagiaires, ou des données spécifiques peuvent être utilisées comme support.
-Pour cela, [contactez-nous](contact).
+This training course, given by a specialist with 20 years' experience, can be run **on your premises** and **can be adapted** to suit your needs: the format can be adapted (2 days instead of 3), the content can be adapted to suit the trainees, or specific data can be used as support.
+Please [contact us](https://sparna.fr/contact/).